Assembling Flat-pack Furniture

 Although they carried the line of stain, they didn’t seem to have the color we’d tested and decided upon.
 So another color and possibly another entire line of stain was used.
 I assembled first one unit and then it was stained.
 Then I assembled a second unit the next day.
 Eventually we put two coats of stain on all but the bottom of the removable shelves.

 The units can be built by one person using just a screw driver, a mallet, and a tape measure in probably under two hours per unit.
+This now seems like a miracle and a major endorsement after I spent considerably more time and effort more recently.
 You could possibly get by with just the screw driver.
 The most difficult parts are putting on the thin piece of wood that is the back panel.
 This is where the instructions advise using a measuring tape.
 They provide a lot of small wood screws to secure the panel which is pre-drilled to the shelves which aren’t pre-drilled.
 You could make a mistake here and even though I was careful it is possible I might have screwed in one of the 24 screws a little too crooked.
-It isn’t really noticeable once stained, but it might have cost me a few marks in shop class.
+It isn’t really noticeable once stained, but it would have cost me a few marks in shop class.

 The other place where it was extra tough to screw in the screws was the bottom of the unit.
 Two braces with adjustable legs are provided.
 They go in the front two corners.
 It is a little too tight to use a normal sized drill and nothing is pre-drilled so after the 24 wood screws on the back your skin and wrist are going to get a further workout putting these on.
 I actually already had a blister on my palm from the back of the first unit, but I don’t think my skin is super tough.

 These units are suppose to end up in one of the bedrooms we repainted, carpeted, replaced the light fixtures, the window dressings, etc. etc. I think I took some before pictures but not many.
 I never set out to write a blog on home improvement.
-But if you have thoughts on home improvement or flat-pack furniture you can leave them below.
+Now eighteen years later it appears I never got around to updating this blog post with pictures of the finished shelves installed.
+I must have some on my MacBook Pro and possibly posted them in another blog post.

 I love reading these type of post.
 How people gradually shape interior furniture is real and inspiring.